JohnMellaley/unicorn_attractor/README.md

   - Same on all screens

 ### Statistics Page
-  - on large and medium screens, bar charts desplay two in a row and on smaller screen on op of each other
+  - on large and medium screens, bar charts will be displayed at two in a row and on smaller screens on top of each other

 ### Navbar:
 - On medium to large screens the nav-items are display on the left-hand side of the navbar.
 On Small screens these items are displayed under